ictxiangxin/larbin/README-en.md

 Read the sentences of larbin.conf line by line, they will lead you configure your Larbin accurately and let your Larbin running successfully.

+If you want to use chinese configure file, please see larbin-cn.conf.

 There is also some documentation in the doc directory in html format.

 ###Running